 Buying faux flowers isn’t as difficult as learning to ride a bike, but the first time you do it, you might make a few mistakes.
 You may have seen artificial flowers in a magazine or at a friend’s house and decided to go down to the local craft or big box store and purchase a few stems and a container off the clearance aisle, but when you got home, you realized your fake flower arrangement didn’t have the polished, realistic look you were going for.

 Don’t worry.
 You can fix your faux flower faux pas with a little education, and we want to help.
+Many people might want to know how to make artificial plants look real.
+Well, the first step is buying a fake plant that is of good quality.
 Read on to learn the three things you must know to purchase artificial plants that will give you the polished, realistic look you want.

 Tip #1 – Materials matter